Epictetus: Legacy

-Epictetus appears in a 2nd or 3rd century Dialogue between the Emperor Hadrian and Epictetus the Philosopher.
+The philosophy of Epictetus influenced the Roman emperor Marcus Aurelius (AD 121 to AD 180), who cites Epictetus in his Meditations.
+Epictetus also appears in a second or third century Dialogue Between the Emperor Hadrian and Epictetus the Philosopher.
 This short Latin text consists of seventy-three short questions supposedly posed by Hadrian and answered by Epictetus.
 This dialogue was very popular in the Middle Ages with many translations and adaptations.